dgdekoning/myFAIR-iKnowIT/README.md

 1. Follow the Installation Instructions.
 2. Open or download a browser (Firefox or Chrome recommended).
-3. Go to the local Galaxy page: 127.0.0.1:8000 (if other port is selected please make sure the url is correct)
+3. Go to the usegalaxy page: https://usegalaxy.org/
 4. Login to your account or create a new account by clicking "User" and then clicking "Register".
 5. Get the API Key from your account.
 If you do not have an API Key visible for you, create one.
 6. Visit the B2DROP or page and create a folder where you can put your datafiles.
 You can also use the bioinf-galaxian Owncloud if you have an account.